← All posts

 Where to Start

-If your team is running channels in silos right now, the cheapest fix is not a new tool or a new agency.
-It is a single afternoon spent in a room with every channel owner, a whiteboard, and one question: what is the buyer journey, and what is each channel doing inside it?
-When you can answer that question on one page, your channels stop competing and start compounding.
+If your team runs channels in silos right now, the cheapest fix is not a new tool or a new agency.
+It is a single afternoon in a room with every channel owner, a whiteboard, and one question: what is the buyer journey, and what does each channel do inside it?
+When you can answer that on one page, your channels stop competing and start compounding.

 Ready When You Are